ENCCS/julia-for-hpc/content/motivation-hpc.rst

    :align: center
    :scale: 70 %

-   Adapted from Julia Data Science [#c7]_, published under CC BY-NC-SA 4.0.
+   Adapted from `Julia Data Science <https://juliadatascience.io>`_, published under CC BY-NC-SA 4.0.

-Julia is an open-source software with a permissive MIT license that offers a modern alternative to scientific and high-performance computing. [#c1]_ [#c6]_
+Julia is an open-source software with a permissive MIT license that offers a modern alternative to scientific and high-performance computing.
 Julia is `fast, composable and practical <https://enccs.github.io/julia-intro/motivation/>`_ with natural syntax for scientific computing and a memory-managed runtime.
-NERSC has demonstrated that Julia can run at large scale at petaflop speeds, a feat previously possible only by C, C++, and Fortran. [#c5]_
+NERSC has demonstrated that Julia can run at large scale at petaflop speeds, a feat previously possible only by C, C++, and Fortran.
-Running Julia at scale is possible because Julia can generate efficient machine code for multiple architectures via the LLVM compiler and has parallel computing capabilities, including SIMD, multithreading, multiprocessing, and packages for using MPI and various GPUs. [#c2]_ [#c3]_
+Running Julia at scale is possible because Julia can generate efficient machine code for multiple architectures via the LLVM compiler and has parallel computing capabilities, including SIMD, multithreading, multiprocessing, and packages for using MPI and various GPUs.
-The performance of Julia is comparable to other parallel programming frameworks [#c4]_.
+The performance of Julia is comparable to other parallel programming frameworks.
 Furthermore, Julia can directly interface with shared C and Fortran libraries with the same overhead as calling them natively.
 There are also packages for interfacing with other languages, such as Python, R, and C++.
 We can use Julia to call external programs directly, which means we can use it as an efficient, robust, parallelizable glue language instead of shell scripting.

 Parallel programming in Julia
 -----------------------------